Onboarding New Products

 size_code.size

-Now that you have identified the size_group, it is easy to find the corresponding size codes.
-Simply add the value for the supplier_size field to the corresponding product_simple in your product submission JSON as shown below.
+Now that you have identified the size_group, you can find the corresponding size codes.
+Add the value for the supplier_size field to the corresponding product_simple in your product submission JSON as shown below.

 "size_codes": {